 Can you donate plasma for money?
 Is donating plasma for money, a good way to make some extra income?
 How do to get paid for plasma donation?

 What are the plasma donation side effects?
 Is plasma donation safe?
-Know all plasma donation requirements.
+What are the plasma donation requirements?

-Our blood consists of red blood cells, white blood cells, platelets, other cellular components, and water.
+Our blood comprises red blood cells, white blood cells, platelets, other cellular components, and water.
 Water makes 55% of the blood composition.

 When you remove the cellular components from the blood, what remains is the plasma.

-Plasma helps to maintain normal blood pressure and blood volume levels.
+Plasma helps in circulating all these essential elements to different cells of the body.
+It helps to maintain normal blood pressure and blood volume levels.
 It also gets rid of the chemical waste from body cells.

 How Plasma Donation Is Different From Blood Donation?